Positional information readout in $Ca^{2+}$ signaling

-In the numerical simulations of this process, we now have to account explicitly for the dynamics in the $y$-direction, because only PKC close to the membrane can bind.
-In the simulation, the boundary is taken into account in the following way~\cite{Andrews:2004fs,Erban:2007fn}: if a diffusion step leads to a position outside the simulation domain, then the particle is binding with a probability that is proportional to the binding rate $\nu_b$.
+In the numerical simulations of the PKC scenario, we have to account explicitly for the dynamics in the $z$-direction.
+In the simulation, the boundary is taken into account in the following way~\cite{Andrews:2004fs,Erban:2007fn}: if a diffusion step leads to a position outside the simulation domain, then the particle binds with a probability that is proportional to the binding rate $\nu_b$.
 In the opposite case, it is reflected.
-If the particle stays within the simulation domain then it is still binding to the membrane with a probability that is proportional to the binding rate and to a factor that depends on the distance of the particle to the domain boundary.
-Explicitly, it is given by $\exp\left\{-y(t)y(t')/(D_K(t'-t))\right\}$, where $y(t)$ and $y(t')$ are the y-coordinates of the particle at the time $t$ of the previous reaction event and the time $t'$ of the current reaction event.
-As for the CaM scenario, the distribution $P$ of estimated Ca$^{2+}$ release sites deviates from a Gaussian distribution~\ref{fig:scheme}d.
-Note, also that for the same values of the phosphorylation, attachment, detachment, and loss rates, the distribution is narrower for the PKC scenario compared to the CaM scenario.
+If the particle remains within the simulation domain after a diffusion step, there is still a possibility that it has bound to the membrane along its path.
+The corresponding probability is proportional to the binding rate and to a factor that depends on the distance of the particle to the domain boundary: $\exp\left\{-z(t)z(t')/(D_K(t'-t))\right\}$, where $z(t)$ and $z(t')$ are the $z$-coordinates of the particle at the time $t$ of the previous reaction event and the time $t'$ of the current reaction event.
+As for the CaM scenario, the distribution $P$ of estimated Ca$^{2+}$ release sites deviates from a Gaussian distribution, see Fig.~\ref{fig:scheme}d.
+Note, that for the same values of the phosphorylation, attachment, detachment, and loss rates, the distribution is narrower compared to the CaM scenario.

 In both scenarios, the average total number $N_p$ of phosphorylation events is proportional to the phosphorylation rate and decreases with increasing detachment rate $\nu_d$, Fig.~\ref{fig:parameterDependence}a,b.
-In the CaM scenario, $N_\text{p,cal}\propto\nu_d^{-1}$.
+In the CaM scenario, $N_\text{p,CaM}\propto\nu_d^{-1}$.
 In the PKC scenario we can observe two different scaling regimes as a function of $\nu_d$.
 Furthermore, $N_\text{p,PKC} \propto\nu_u^{-1}$.